< Other entriesAPA 7 title page format example

 APA 101: Start right with a Proper Title Page

-These elements are placed in the top half of the title page (usually starting on the 3rd or 4th double-spaced line) and center aligned.
-Only place one item on each line.
+All elements should be centered and placed in the top half of the page (usually starting on the 3rd or 4th double-spaced line).
+Only place one item per line.

 1. Paper title